-When arriving to the Masonic Home for your volunteer shift please inform the guard you will need the People Mover.
-Proceed through the gate and park in the gravel parking lot on the left hand side and the People Mover should arrive within ten minutes to pick you up.
+When arriving at the Masonic Home for your volunteer shift please inform the guard you will need the People Mover.
+Proceed through the gate and park in the parking lot on the left hand side.
+Call the People Mover at (510) 386-5655.

-Ask the driver to take you to 3rd Adams Building.
-There you can sign in on the 4th floor.
+Ask the driver to take you to the Administrative Building.
+Proceed to the library on the 1st floor and sign in.
 Once you have signed in proceed to your respective volunteer location.

-When you have finished volunteering for the day, contact the People Mover at (510)386-5655 to return to your vehicle.
-If the People Mover driver does not answer their direct line they may be driving, please call the main number at (510)471-3434 and they will radio the driver.
+When you have finished volunteering for the day, contact the People Mover at (510) 386-5655 to return to your vehicle.
+If the People Mover driver does not answer their direct line they may be driving, please call the main number at (510) 471-3434 and they will radio the driver.
 People Mover hours are from 7:00 a.m. to 5:30 p.m.
 Monday through Friday.

-If you are volunteering on the weekends you may park in any parking lot.
+If you are volunteering on the weekends you may park in any parking lot, in Staff or Visitor spots only.

-PLEASE DO NOT EVER PARK IN A RESIDENTS PARKING SPACE!
+PLEASE DO NOT EVER PARK IN A RESIDENT'S PARKING SPACE!

-Please remember hours of operation for the People Mover are Monday through Friday 7:30am to 5:30 pm
+Please remember hours of operation for the People Mover are

+Monday through Friday ~ 7:30 am to 5:30 pm